luoxiu/LogDog/README.md

     let thread = LogHelper.thread
 }

-let customSink: AnyLogSink<Void, String> = .init {
+let customSink: AnyLogSink<Void, String> = AnyLogSink {

-    // beforeSink: in the same context as the log generation.
+    // ! beforeSink: in the same context as the log generation.

     $0.parameters[CustomSinkContext.self] = .init()
 } sink: { record, next in

-    // sink: may not be in the same context as the log generation.
+    // ! sink: may not be in the same context as the log generation.

     record.sink(next: next) { (record) -> String? in
         guard let context = record.entry.parameters[CustomSinkContext.self] else {